-Discovery Program Confidentiality
+Discovery Program Protection of Information and Confidentiality

-SPQA Discovery personnel, including members of the SPQA Examiner Team, are held to a strict set of standards for confidentiality and conflict-of-interest designed to protect each Discovery participant's self-assessment and feedback report contents.
-Discovery participant organizations are identified publicly only if they choose to receive recognition through Virginia SPQA formal communications efforts (e.g., website, forum, award and recognition events).
-If you have questions, contact SPQA at programs.services@spqa-va.org.
+All SPQA Discovery personnel, including Mentors and members of the SPQA Examiner Team, are held to a strict set of standards for conduct and confidentiality to protect each Discovery participant's communications with the Mentor, and the Discovery Self-Assessment and Examiner Feedback Report contents.
+Mentors and examiners attest that they understand the SPQA Code of Conduct and have no Conflict of Interest concerning the participant organization.
+Additionally, Discovery participant organizations won't be identified publicly unless they elect to receive recognition through Virginia SPQA formal communications efforts (e.g., website, forum, or other recognition events).
+If you have questions regarding SPQA policies and practices to protect participant's information and confidentiality, and/or our Code of Conduct, contact SPQA at programs.services@spqa-va.org.